akeneo/pim-community-dev/UPGRADE-1.4.md

 ### Validator Component [TODO]

+For now, to be able to install the PIM,
+ - we introduce a %deprecated_validator_25.class% parameter to define the old validator class and use it in 'pim_validator'
-We hot fixed the %validator.class% parameters by using the "old one" in pim_validator.
+ - we hot fix the ProductImportValidator by injecting the 'pim_validator' inside

 The validation engine has been replaced, both options are:
  - use the deprecated one (will be removed in 3.0)
- - try to direct upgrade to the new one
+ - try to direct update our code to use the new one

 ### Extra details